-A challenge to the Missouri legislation might rest on the basis that it insufficiently respects the person-hood of the unborn.
-The appellees have not raised or indicated any wish to raise such constitutional objections; nor would these parties likely have standing to do so.
-The attorney general, however, who is an appellant in this case, is a proper party to vindicate the rights of unborn children.
+A challenge to certain of the Pennsylvania statutes might rest on the basis that these statutes provide insufficient protection for unborn persons.
+Planned Parenthood has not raised or indicated any wish to raise such constitutional objections; nor would Planned Parenthood likely have standing to do so.
+The Attorney General of Pennsylvania, however, who is a party to this case, may have authority to vindicate the rights of unborn children.
 This Court should therefore uphold the personhood of children conceived but not yet born, and set this case for further briefing and reargument on the question of the proper disposition of this appeal.